gsakkis/ViberExtractor/README.md

 # ViberExtractor
-A python 3 script for extracting messages from Viber Desktop's sqlite message database into a text file.
+A python 3 script for extracting messages from Viber Desktop's SQLite message database.

-If you use Viber Desktop, all your messages are stored in a sqlite database.
-In windows, this is usually located at: C:\Users\*USERANAME*\AppData\Roaming\ViberPC\*YOURPHONE#*\viber.db
+If you use Viber Desktop, all your messages are stored in a SQLite database.
+On windows, this is usually located at `C:\Users\*USERNAME*\AppData\Roaming\ViberPC\*YOURPHONE#*\viber.db`

-to extract messages from viber.db with this script, download and run main.py

-supports optional cmd line arguments for location of output file, chat name to extract, and UNIX start/end times to filter messages by

-# Example Usage:

-python3 main.py viber.db --out "outfile.txt" --chatname "Sally"

-# Example Output:

-12:31:54, From: Sally    , bro what was that type of cheese you had at lunch?

-14:44:56, From: Sally    , o sry wrong number

-14:45:12, From: Sally    , but I mean if u have any cheese recommendations...

-14:45:19, To  : Sally    , Not a cheese fan

-14:45:31, From: Sally    , Then why am I still talking to you
+## Usage

+    usage: viber.py [-h] [-n NAME] [-f FROM] [-t TO] [-s M] db

+    Extract messages from a given SQLite database of Viber message logs.

+    positional arguments:
+      db                    path to the Viber database file

+    optional arguments:
+      -h, --help            show this help message and exit -n NAME, --name NAME  name of the chat to extract messages from -f FROM, --from FROM  start date(-time) to filter from -t TO, --to TO        end date(-time) to filter to -s M, --session M     split the chat log into sessions separated by at least M minutes of inactivity